 Psst…want another awesome insider’s tip?
 You can actually finish decluttering FAST!
-If your home could use some pruning – you’ve got to check this helpful guide out and get the task done QUICK!
+If your home could use some pruning – you’ve got to check this helpful (and free) guide out and get the task done QUICK!

 Expert Tips for Shopping at the Dollar Tree